 5 Tips On How To Stop A Biting Parrot

-If you have a parrot, chances are that you’ll experience bird bites from time to time.
+No matter how experienced you are with birds, a biting parrot is upsetting.
 Birds occasionally bite out of fear, to protect their territory, due to raging hormones or when they feel misunderstood.
 They might also bite if they don’t feel well.
 These bird bites tend to be more of a “shot gun” like reaction and are not a sign of a “mean bird.”

 Birds that repeatedly bite, though, may actually have been unintentionally trained to bite.
 Just like we can unintentionally train our bird to scream, we can unwittingly teach it to bite.
 The good news is that we can re-train our bird (and ourselves) that biting is unacceptable.

 Preventing parrot bites is best practice when it comes to handling our parrots.
 Learn to read your parrots body language because that is the only way your parrot can communicate with you.
 When you understand what your bird has been trying to tell you when it bites and then you can use effective methods "listen to it” thereby preventing the parrot bite.
 It’s very similar to some of the techniques we use when dealing with young children whose speech is difficult to understand.
 We anticipate issues and distract or redirect feelings or thoughts.